unc-csxl/orientation/comp210/java_tutorial.md

 ### For Loops

-In Java, there are two types of `for` loops.
-The first `for` loop functions similarly to the `for i in range(...)` loop in Python, where it creates a locally-scoped variable that increments through a range.
+In Java, the `for` loop functions similarly to the `for i in range(...)` loop in Python, where it creates a locally-scoped variable that increments through a range.
 Here is an example:

 <table>
 <tr><th width="520">Python</th><th width="520">Java</th></tr>